Traditional Cremation Costs in Ohio (2026)

 What types of cremation are available in Ohio?

-Families in Ohio can choose from three main types: direct cremation ($1,700) — the most affordable option with no viewing or ceremony; cremation with memorial service (ceremony held after cremation, often more flexible on timing); and traditional cremation ($5,600) — a full funeral service before cremation.
+Families in Ohio can choose from three main types: direct cremation ($1,700) — the most affordable option with no viewing or ceremony; cremation with memorial service (often called a memorial cremation, meaning the cremation happens first and the service is held later); and traditional cremation ($5,600) — a full funeral service before cremation.
 Each option can be customized to fit your family's needs and budget.

 Does Ohio have specific rules for cremation?